asl-project-group-7-2021/review-information/blackbox/README.md

 ### Connecting to the firewall administration interface

 Run the scripts `fw1.sh` or `fw2.sh` and connect to https://fw-1.imovies.ch:8080 and https://fw-2.imovies.ch:8081, respectively.
-(The script has to be running in the background for the connection to work, it's like a VPN) In Firefox there are also bookmarks for this.
+(The script has to be running in the background for the connection to work, it's like a VPN)

+In Firefox there are also bookmarks for this.

+Note that logging in can take up to a minute since the software tries to resolve a DNS request which in the virtual network will just timeout.

 ## Final Words